Manage the Shifts app for your organization in Microsoft Teams

 Overview of Shifts

-- Managers create, update, and manage shift schedules for teams.
+- Managers create, update, and manage shift schedules for their teams.
 They can send messages to one person ("there's a spill on the floor") or the entire team ("the regional GM is arriving in 20 minutes").
 They can also send policy documents, news bulletins, and videos.

 - Employees view their upcoming shifts, see who else is scheduled for the day, request to swap or offer a shift, and request time off.